 Guys, here’s an idea – advertise with us!

-– There are no guarantees, but at least you can’t lose.
+– There are no guarantees, of course.
+But what do you have to lose?
 We won’t charge you (or the buyer) any fees – we just want to be helpful in this tough time.

-In your comments, mention your venue (or another vendor), your date, the deposit amount, and any other relevant details of your contract.
+In order to advertise with us, just email us at TorontoWeddingResources@gmail.com.
+Mention your venue / vendor, your date, the deposit amount, and any other relevant details of your contract.
 Feel free to mention the reason why you’re selling, but please refrain from negative comments about the vendor.
 Covid caused heartbreak all around – including the wedding industry.
 All the wonderful people who dedicated their careers and their livelihoods to help couples like you plan their dream weddings, may suddenly be left without a way to feed their families.
 In this extremely difficult time, we’d like to give the wedding professional the benefit of the doubt.
 So, negative comments will not be approved for publication.